W2 or 1099: Financial and Legal Risk Examined

 Timpl way

-Categorize Staffing employee as 1099 instead of w2
+Categorize Staffing employees as 1099 instead of w2

 7.65%

 Subject to Internal Revenue Service audit – Subject to fines imposed.
-In the event of a safety accident, industrial accident insurance is not applicable to individual businesses (a lawsuit can be filed against the customer).
+In the event of a safety accident, industrial accident insurance does not apply to individual businesses (a lawsuit can be filed against the customer).
 Staffing employees cannot receive unemployment benefits

 All employees w2

-When registering for the workers compensation Insurance, to lower the premium rate, provide false information to insurance company
+When registering for worker's compensation Insurance, to lower the premium rate, provide false information to an insurance company

 3-10%

 In the event of a safety accident, the industrial accident insurance company rejects the claim due to false information (a lawsuit can be filed against the customer).
-Customer information is entered incorrectly in the industrial accident insurance company’s system, which will have a negative impact on the customer’s future industrial accident insurance.
+Customer information is entered incorrectly in the industrial accident insurance company’s system, which will harm the customer’s future industrial accident insurance.

 We share the client’s business model with the insurance company before submitting a quote.
-We only submit bids to clients when clients approved by insurance company.
-In order to minimize customer risks, the work comp rate limit is raised above the legal limit (1 million) We also subscribe to separate special insurance
+We only submit bids to clients when clients are approved by an insurance company.
+To minimize customer risks, the work comp rate limit is raised above the legal limit (1 million) We also subscribe to separate special insurance

 Systematic paperless Management of legal HR documents